Assess Palliative Care Needs

 Clients at the end of life should be assessed for any issues that are worrying them.
 In particular, awareness of the possibility of psychological concerns such as anxiety, depression or previous mental health issues.

-The final domain is about assessing the spiritual needs of clients.
-CareSearch gives an overview of spiritual support in palliative care and palliAGED also provides a summary.
+The final domain is about assessing the spiritual needs of clients. palliAGED provides a summary of spiritual care.

 A person’s spiritual care includes faiths, cultures, beliefs, and traditions and is the right of older people to express their spirituality in a way that is meaningful for them.
 The identification of spiritual needs and offering of basic spiritual care is the responsibility of all aged care workers and should be done in ways that are appropriate to their role.